Yuigahama99/CGPP/README.md

 ## About The Project

 Covered labs and apps introduced in CGPP.\
-Also with my solution for exercise.
+Also with some of my solutions for exercise.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>